mafi2/mafi2.github.io/projects.md

 Project for the "Deep Vision" course at Heidelberg University (Jul.
 2020)

 <p style='text-align: justify;'>
-The problem formulation and solving was created in a team of 2.
+The problem formulation and solution was created in a team of 2.
 The problem can be separated into a classification and detection problem.
 For the first part of the problem a CNN has been trained with a dataset of galaxy images and labels.
 For the second part fixed-level thresholding has been performed to get bounding boxes and image cut-outs that can be fed into the pretrained network.
 The result can be seen in the following picture.
 Only a fraction of the whole image is shown.